-If you are new to streaming then one one of the things you’ll have to get used to is the terminology.
-Here’ we’ll look to explain what companies and the industry mean when they refer to AVOD, SVOD, and TVOD.
-Understanding the differences between these will better help you to understand what type of service you are signing up for.
+If you are new to streaming then one one of the things you’ll need to get used to is the terminology.
+Here’s an explanation on what companies mean when they refer to AVOD, SVOD, and TVOD.
+Understanding the differences between these will better help you understand what type of service you are actually signing up for.

 Some terms are fairly self-explanatory although understanding why they are called what they are can help to understand their purpose.
 Take “streaming” as an example.
 Many people already know “streaming” refers to getting video or music over the internet.
 While that’s correct, what streaming actually means is the continuous flow of data over a connection.
 When someone watches a movie, the data continuously flows and this keeps the movie playing.
 The data flows like water does in a stream.

-Similar to how people use the word “streaming” as a throwaway term, many in the market also often refer to AVOD, SVOD, and TVOD without really explaining what they mean.
+Similar to how people use streaming as a throwaway term, many in the market also often refer to AVOD, SVOD, and TVOD without really explaining what they mean.
 These are acronyms and again many might already know what the acronym stands for, but here we’ll take a slightly more detailed look at how these approaches affect the consumer.

 Table of contents

 Summary: AVOD vs SVOD vs TVOD main differences

 In this guide we aim to provide a detailed breakdown of what the terms AVOD, SVOD, and TVOD mean.
 However, if you would prefer a quick overview of the main differences, then here they are.
 Although keep in mind there are also hybrid models which blur the lines.
 You’ll have to read all the way through for more information on the hybrids.

 |Free||Subscription||Pay per watch|